Panel For Example Panel For Example Panel For Example

 • High-Frequency Effects: At higher frequencies, skin effect and dielectric losses become significant, altering effective impedance.
 Use low-loss materials and wider traces for high-frequency designs to mitigate these effects.

-Addressing these challenges early in the design phase can save time and cost during prototyping and production.
+Addressing these challenges early in the design phase can save time and cost during PCB prototyping and production.

 Conclusion: Mastering Dielectric Thickness and Impedance for Better PCBs